BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 **Pros:**

 * As a closely held device, Seed Tool maximizes the privacy possibilities for private keys.
-* When run on networkless mobile device (iPhone or iPod Touch), the privacy of Seed Tool is near total; this decreases if Seed Tool is used on a closely held mobile device and may not meet privacy needs if it's run on a networked computer.
+* When run on an unnetworked mobile device (iPhone or iPod Touch), the privacy of Seed Tool is near total; this decreases if Seed Tool is used on a networked mobile device (iPhone or iPod Touch with wifi or cellular connection) and may not meet privacy needs if it's run on a networked computer (desktop or laptop MacOS).

 **Neutral:**

 * Again, the user bears responsibility for what happens when information is transferred out of Seed Tool: they must decide which wallets (or architectural designs) will optimize privacy.

 ### Resilience against SPOC